focusv/justdancebest/README.md

 - Use `git clone https://github.com/heyimyunyl/justdancebest.git` or download the repo as a ZIP file directly.
 - Once you are done, go into `justdancebest` folder and run `npm i` to install all packages that are required.
+- After that, you can run the server by `node jdcs.js`.

 ### Configuration
 There are 3 types of configuration in Just Dance Best.